Banque Nationale pour le Commerce et l'Industrie: Further expansion and developments until 1966 merger

 In the 1950s, BNCI strengthened its position in the domestic retail banking market in France, while at the same time creating specialist services that provided financial advice to French businesspeople and entrepreneurs to help them explore new resources or markets in the developing world.
 For that purpose it created a specialized subsidiary in 1958, the Société pour le développement international du commerce et de l'industrie (INTERCOMI).
 By 1965, BNCI was the only French bank with such an international network.

 On 4 May 1966, Minister of Finance Michel Debré announced the merger of BNCI with Comptoir national d'escompte de Paris (CNEP) under the new name of Banque Nationale de Paris (BNP).
 BNCI provided BNP with a large international network and significantly contributed to its asset base.

-Head office building in Paris
+Notable buildings in Paris

 The BNC's initial head office in 1913 was at 20, rue Le Peletier.
 In 1917, it was relocated to 16, Boulevard des Italiens, which has remained the registered address of its successor entities all the way to BNP Paribas.
 The BNC subsequently acquired adjoining properties, including the famed Café Riche (Paris)|Café Riche.
 In the 1920s, in the urban renewal context of completion of the Boulevard Haussmann, it had them all demolished to erect an iconic new headquarters building, which ironically was completed in 1931 just as the bank was going through the financial turmoil that would soon lead to its replacement by the BNCI.